-• By puncturing and feeding on the bees' fat body tissue the varroa weakens both the larvae and adults

-- The length of the life of the bees is shortened which seriously affects nectar and pollen gathering - Bees are subjected to viruses that are introduced by the varroa mites
+- By puncturing and feeding on the bees' fat body tissue the varroa weakens both the larvae and adults. - The length of the life of the bees is shortened which seriously affects nectar and pollen gathering. - Bees are subjected to several viruses that are introduced by the varroa mites.

-The types of virus include:
+The types of viruses include:

 - Deformed wing virus.
-Bees exhibit stumpy and deformed wings - CBPV (chronic bee paralysis virus) crawling bees inside and outside of the hive, plus shaking of infected bees and they can look black and shiny
+Bees exhibit stumpy and deformed wings. - Chronic Bee Paralysis Virus, (CBPV).
+Infected bees look black and shiny and are often shakey.

-4.6 Aware of adult diseases acarine and nosema and their effects upon the colony
+4.6 Aware of ADULT diseases acarine and nosema and their effects upon the colony Acarine

-Acarine

-- Acarine is a mite which lives in the trachea/breathing tubes of the bee and shortens the life of the adult bees affected - Hives affected do not build up well in spring - Diagnosis is confirmed by using a low power microscope so the beekeeper will have to take a sample of bees for examination - Often associated with CBPV virus (see above) - Bees may have K wing.
-Ie. Are unable to close their wings so they are constantly half open - Since we have been treating hives for varroa mites acarine is rarely seen
+- Acarine is a mite which lives in the trachea/breathing tubes of the bee and shortens the life of the adult bees affected. - · Hives affected do not build up well in spring.
+Bees may be crawling around on the grass in front of hive. - Diagnosis is confirmed by using a low power microscope so the beekeeper will have to take a sample of bees for examination. - Often associated with CBPV virus (see above). - Bees may have K wing.
+Ie. Are unable to close their wings so they are constantly half open. - Since we now treat hives for varroa mites acarine is rarely seen these days.